 In addition to energy and capacity payments, regional network load (RNL) costs also account for a large share of total costs each year.
 Transmission and reliability costs in 2019 were similar to 2018 costs.
-A decrease in peak loads and recovered infrastructure costs led to a year over year decline in total RNL costs from 2018 to 2019.
+A slight decrease in administrative costs led to a year over year decline in total RNL costs from 2018 to 2019.

 NCPC costs, at \$30 million in 2019, decreased by 57% relative to 2018 and were the lowest of the five-year reporting period.
 There were reductions in both economic and local second contingency protection uplift costs.
-Ancillary service costs totaled \$72 million in 2019, \$45 million under 2018 costs.
-This decrease was due to the expiration of the winter reliability program (WRP) in 2018, and lower natural gas prices.
+Ancillary service costs totaled \$72 million in 2019, \$45 million under 2018 costs.39 This decrease was due to the expiration of the winter reliability program (WRP) in 2018, and lower natural gas prices.